 3. Judges, sponsors, administrators, and independent contractors who work with or for the PAGE International Screenwriting Awards or Production Arts Group are not eligible to enter the competition, nor are their spouses or other immediate family members.

 4. Scripts must be the original work of the author(s) and on the date of submission must be wholly owned and controlled by the author(s).
 If a script has been sold, is currently under option, is being produced, or is in any other way encumbered by a third party on the date of submission, the script is not eligible for an award.
-If a script is optioned, sold or produced after it has been entered into the contest, it will remain eligible for this year’s awards.
+If a script is optioned, sold, or produced after it has been entered, it will remain eligible for this year’s contest.

 5. Only original screenplays and teleplays are eligible for awards.
 Novels, short stories, stage plays, treatments, synopses, reality show concepts and spec scripts for existing TV series are not eligible.
 Scripts that have previously won a prize in the PAGE Awards competition are also ineligible.